Skip to content

 sar_dialog_java

-Choose the AUT JAVA process from the list of running applications, change the library selection from Auto to Java and click Select.
+Choose the AUT JAVA process from the list of running applications, change the library selection from Auto to Java, and then click Select.

-Now in the sample application click on some of the AWT and/or Swing controls.
+Now, in the sample application, click some of the AWT and/or Swing controls.
 Rapise will record the actions:

 rad_java1

-When you click Finish, Rapise will prompt you to confirm where you want the recorded test steps to be placed:
+When you click Finish, Rapise will prompt you to confirm where to place the recorded test steps:

 clip0130